nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1b.
 User inputs details in a wrong format
     * 1b1. contHACKS shows an error message <br>
+    * 1b2.
+User enters new input
+    Steps 1b1 - 1b2 are repeated until the input is in a correct format. <br>
+    Use case resumes from step 2.
     Use case ends.